 - Library – where you can organize your favorite movies and shows

-What is listed above are the fundamentals of The Oath.
+These are the main features found in The Oath.
 There are plenty of other adjustments you can make after installation.

 How to Install The Oath Kodi Addon

-In this section, I’m going to walk you through how to install the Oath addon.
+In this section, I will walk you through how to install the Oath addon.
 I’m going to be using a clean installation of Kodi 19.1